jrzaurin/pytorch-widedeep/README.md

   <img width="300" src="docs/figures/architecture_2_math.png">
 </p>

-When using `pytorch-widedeep`, the assumption is that the so called `Wide` and `deep dense` (this can be either `DeepDense` or `DeepDenseResnet`.
-See the documentation and examples folder for more details) components in the figures are **always** present, while `DeepText text` and `DeepImage` are optional.
+Note that each individual component, `wide`, `deepdense` (either `DeepDense` or `DeepDenseResnet`), `deeptext` and `deepimage`, can be used independently and in isolation.
+For example, one could use only `wide`, which is in simply a linear model.

+On the other hand, while I recommend using the `Wide` and `DeepDense` (or `DeepDenseResnet`) classes in `pytorch-widedeep` to build the `wide` and `deepdense` component, it is very likely that users will want to use their own models in the case of the `deeptext` and `deepimage` components.
+That is perfectly possible as long as the the custom models have an attribute called `output_dim` with the size of the last layer of activations, so that `WideDeep` can be constructed

 `pytorch-widedeep` includes standard text (stack of LSTMs) and image (pre-trained ResNets or stack of CNNs) models.
-However, the user can use any custom model as long as it has an attribute called `output_dim` with the size of the last layer of activations, so that `WideDeep` can be constructed.

 See the examples folder or the docs for more information.

 ### Installation